mrakgr/Trading-Journal/journal_2025.md

 3:30pm.
 Updated the readme and implemented all the new features of Spiral I had planned for the day.

 Right now I am trying to focus enumerative CFR and not having any traction.
 I guess I'll just do my daily exercises since I forgot to do them and take a nap.
 I need to recharge my motivation.

+4:05pm.
+I think based on a recent conversation, my parents will just force me to wear myself out regardless of circumstances.
+It's like the money I made on this recent job means nothing to them.
+I need to leave them out of consideration when I plan out my future moves.